-Tel Yodfat and Mount Atzmon offer various lovely round trails that walk through the Hellenistic city of Jotapata and the surrounding mountains.
-Let’s begin exploring!
+Tel Yodfat and Mount Atzmon offer lovely loop tracks through the Hellenistic city of Jotapata and the surrounding mountains.

 - 8 History